Center for Arizona Policy: History

 The CAP was founded in 1995 by Len Munsil, who served as the Founding President and General Counsel until 2005.
 The current President is Cathi Herrod, who joined the organization as legal counsel in 1997.

-CAP receives some of its funding from the National Christian Charitable Foundation, an organization largely funded by the Hobby Lobby craft store company.
-In 2011 the Foundation awarded $236,250 of the $1.6 million CAP received in grant revenue that year.
+CAP receives some of its funding from the National Christian Charitable Foundation, an organization primarily funded by the Hobby Lobby craft store company.
+In 2011, the Foundation awarded $236,250 of the $1.6 million CAP received in grant revenue that year.

 Legislation

-CAP has supported and lobbied for over 100 bills which have been signed into law in Arizona.
+CAP has supported and lobbied for over 100 bills signed into law in Arizona.
 In 2012, 13 CAP-supported bills passed, including a law banning abortion after 20 weeks of pregnancy.

 Abortion

-The Center for Arizona Policy opposes legal abortion and has supported legislation to restrict access to abortion.
+The Center for Arizona Policy opposes legal abortion and has supported legislation restricting access to abortion.
 CAP helped to write a bill in Arizona to require women to explain to their medical providers why they are seeking to have an abortion.
 Lawsuits against anti-abortion laws have cost Arizona taxpayers more than $2 million, but CAP president, Cathi Herrod, stated that the anti-abortion policies "outweigh the losses in court."